weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

-We can identify it with its `UUID`, and specify it to the `writesFor` property for the `Author` like this:
+We can identify it with its `UUID`, and specify it in the `writesFor` property for the `Author` like this:

 ```json
 {